voxpupuli/puppet-python/REFERENCE.md

 ### <a name="pythonumask"></a>`Python::Umask`

-A version type to match valid umask for python
+Match valid umask for python

 Alias of